CoLRev-Environment/colrev/docs/source/user_resources/2_1_problem_formulation/init.rst

 -------------------------------

 :program:`colrev init` initializes a new CoLRev project.
-It should be called in an empty directory.
+It requires an empty directory.
+With this operation, the directories and files, including the git history, are set up.
+Ideally, the selected review type is passed as a parameter.
+With this parameter, the ``settings.json`` file is created with reasonable defaults for the selected review type.
+For example, a theoretical review may involve an emergent data analysis and synthesis approach, while a meta-analysis would involve a structured data extraction and a PRISMA flow chart for transparent reporting.
+The specific setup of the review types is available in the following table (currently pointing to the respective code that will be executed).

 .. code:: bash